iMahdi1383/WiFi-Password-Recovery-Tool/README.md

-# Windows Wi-Fi password finder!
+# Windows Wi-Fi Password Finder

-Having trouble remembering your Wi-Fi password?
-It is no longer a problem.
-Using this tool, if you have access to a Windows operating system connected to Wi-Fi, you can get the passwords of that system to connect to Wi-Fi and use it to connect to Wi-Fi with another device.
+Are you struggling to remember your Wi-Fi password?
+Worry no more!
+With this tool, you can easily retrieve the password of a Windows operating system connected to Wi-Fi.
+You can then use this password to connect other devices to the Wi-Fi network.

 ## How to Use

-1. Right-click on the "**App.ps1**".
-Then select "**Run with PowerShell**".
+1. Right-click on the "**App.ps1**" file.
+2. Select "**Run with PowerShell**."

-2. Open the created "**wifi.txt**" file.
-Enjoy it!
+3. Open the newly created "**wifi.txt**" file.
+4. Enjoy the convenience of having your Wi-Fi password at your fingertips!

->**Can't find "Run with PowerShell" ?**  If your system does not have the option "Run with PowerShell" when you right-click on the "App.ps1" file, you need to install "Microsoft PowerShell".
-[How do I **install PowerShell** on Windows?](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows)
+> **Can't find "Run with PowerShell"?** If you don't see the "Run with PowerShell" option when you right-click the "App.ps1" file, you may need to install "Microsoft PowerShell."
+Here's a guide on [how to install PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows).

 ## Terms of Use

- **This file is a tool to help people**.
-The consequences of inappropriate use of this file are with the user.
+This file is designed as a helpful tool for users.
+However, please be aware that any misuse of this file is solely the responsibility of the user.